 Figure 3: Piston Cylinder Sampling Train

 9.6 Prepare for sampling: Verify that the gas pressure in the piston cylinder is greater than the pressure of sample liquid.
-If not, additional gas pressure must be applied to the piston.
+If not, additional gas pressure shall be applied to the piston.

 9.7 With valve B closed and valve A open, slowly open valve C to the full open position, then slowly open valve D until the pressure indicated on Gauge N is equal to Gauge M and then close valve D momentarily.